PaloAltoNetworks/pan.dev/products/prisma-cloud/api/code/basic-request.md

 Use the following guidelines to ensure that your Application Security API requests to Prisma Cloud are successful.

-See [Prisma Cloud Application Security](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin-code-security.html) for more information and for directions to enable Application Security on Prisma Cloud.
+ For more information and for directions to enable Application Security on Prisma Cloud, see [Prisma Cloud Administrator’s Guide—Application Security](https://docs.prismacloud.io/en/classic/appsec-admin-guide).
+If you are upgraded to Darwin, see [Prisma Cloud Application Security](https://docs.prismacloud.io/en/enterprise-edition/content-collections/application-security/application-security).

 ## Prerequisites for a Application Security Request